The Ultimate Guide for the Sacred Valley in Peru 60+ Best Places to Visit

 Secret Valley

-There are multiple hiking trails throughout Urubamba.
-If visiting during the dry season, head out of Urubamba and find Secret Valley.
-This is an adventurous trek and is best done with a guide or someone who knows the area, since you must literally cross a waterfall.
-Hence, why it can only be done during the dry season.
-The path includes bushwhacking, but eventually overlooks Chupani ruins.
+One of my favorites was through Secret Valley.
+This is an adventurous trek and is best done with a guide or someone who knows the area and can only be done during the dry season.
+The path includes some bushwhacking and eventually overlooks the beautiful Chupani ruins.

 Visit Free Inca Ruins in Urubamba